 I’m honored to have author Debra H. Goldstein from Birmingham, Alabama as a guest on Ruff Drafts for her blog tour with her new Sarah Blair release, Four Cuts Too Many.

-Hi, Jenn.
-Please tell us how long you’ve been published?
+Hi, Debra.
+How long have you been published?
 What titles and/or series have you published and with which publisher?
 Have you self-published any titles?
-Please give details.
+Please give details.:Drafts.